Climate DT Parameter - Data Access using DEDL HDA

 This notebook authenticates with the DestinE API, queries ECMWF Climate Digital Twin adaptation data based on ScenarioMIP parameters, downloads the selected forecast data using a robust retry mechanism, and visualizes it using EarthKit.

-Climate DT - Parameter Plot - Data Access using DEDL HDA
+Climate DT Parameter - Data Access using DEDL HDA¶

-• Objective: This notebook has the aim to show how to how to use the HDA (Harmonized Data Access) API to query and access Climate DT data parameters and plot vector data.
+Objective: This notebook has the aim to show how to use the HDA (Harmonized Data Access) API to query and access Climate DT data parameters and plot vector data.
 Below the main steps covered by this tutorial.

 Import all the required packages.